pdemonaco/puppet-sap/README.md

 ## Module Description

-This module takes care that the SAP recommendations for installing specific SAP products on the Linux operating system are fullfilled on the current node.
-The configuration is based on the corresponding SAP OSS notes describing the necessary configuration steps.
+This module takes care that the SAP recommendations for installing specific SAP products on the Linux operating system are fulfilled on the current node.
+The configuration is based on the corresponding SAP OSS notes describing the necessary steps.

 **Keep in mind, this module is _not_ related in any way to official SAP software distribution nor is it supported in any way by official SAP contracts.
 This is